 A dated clinician's signature must be included in all medical notes.
-According to DHS 106.02(9)(b), Wis.
+According to DHS (Department of Health Services) 106.02(9) (b), Wis.
 Admin.
 Code, a provider is required to include certain written documentation in a member's medical record.